|

 intakes are hollow but they go against the solid wings so you might want

 to create engine covers for that area.
+Click the thumbnails below

-The metal landing gear parts look very sturdy and they should support
+to view larger images: The metal landing gear parts look very sturdy and they should support

 the model just fine.
 There was an attempt made to represent brake lines